Existence of the equivariant minimal model program for compact K\"ahler threefolds with the action of an abelian group of maximal rank: Introduction

 We work over the field $\mathbb{C}$ of complex numbers.
 Let $X$ be a compact K\"ahler space with only rational singularities.
 Given an automorphism $f\in\textup{Aut}(X)$, the \textit{first dynamical degree} $d_1(f)$ is defined as the spectral radius $\rho(f^*)$ of the induced linear operation $f^*$ on the Bott-Chern cohomology space $H_{\textup{BC}}^{1,1}(X)$ (cf.~\cite[Definition 4.6.2]{BEG13}).
 We say that $f$ is of \textit{positive entropy} if $d_1(f)>1$.
 Note that the definition for $d_1(f)$ here coincides with the usual one when $X$ is smooth (cf.~the arXiv version \cite[Remark 1.2]{Zho22}).

 A subgroup $G\subseteq\textup{Aut}(X)$ is of \textit{positive entropy}, if every non-trivial element of $G$ is of positive entropy.
-Due to the existence of the $G$-equivariant resolution (cf. e.g. \cite[Theorem 2.0.1]{Wlo09}), it was proved by Dinh and Sibony that the rank of a free abelian group $G$, which is of positive entropy, is no more than $\dim X-1$; see \cite[Theorem I]{DS04}.
-We refer readers to \cite[Theorem 1.1]{Zha09} for the extension to the solvable group case.
-As mentioned in \cite{DS04}, it is interesting to consider the extremal case when $G$ achieves the maximal rank $\dim X-1$ (cf.~\cite[Problem 1.1]{Zho22}).
-For projective varieties, it has been intensively studied by Zhang in his series of papers (cf.~\cite{Zha09}, \cite{Zha16}).
+Due to the existence of the $G$-equivariant resolution (cf.~e.g.~\cite[Theorem 2.0.1]{Wlo09}), Dinh and Sibony proved that the rank of a free abelian group $G$, which is of positive entropy, is no more than $\dim X-1$; see \cite[Theorem I]{DS04}.
+We refer readers to \cite[Theorem 1.1]{Zha09} for the extension to the solvable group case by Zhang so as to prove a theorem of Tits type for automorphism groups of compact K\"ahler manifolds.

+As mentioned in \cite{DS04}, it is interesting to consider the extremal case when $G$ achieves the maximal rank $\dim X-1$.
+In other words, we would like to describe the geometric property from the dynamical viewpoints.

-In the analytic case, we showed in \cite{Zho22} that, a $\mathbb{Q}$-factorial compact K\"ahler terminal threefold $X$ admitting an action of a free abelian group $G$, which is of positive entropy and of maximal rank, is either rationally connected or bimeromoprhic to a \textit{$Q$-complex torus}, i.e., there is a finite surjective morphism from a complex torus $T\to X$, which is \'etale in codimension one.
-In the proof of this main result \cite[Theorem 1.3]{Zho22} however, we applied the abundance theorem for K\"ahler threefolds; see \cite[Theorem 1.1]{CHP16}.
+\begin{problem}[{\cite[Problem 1.5]{Din12}; cf.~\cite[Problem 1.1]{Zho22}}] Classify compact K\"ahler manifolds $X$ of dimension $n\ge 3$ admitting a free abelian group $G$ of automorphisms of rank $n-1$ which is of positive entropy. \end{problem} For projective varieties, Problem \ref{pro-main} has been intensively studied by Zhang in his series of papers (cf.~\cite{Zha09}, \cite{Zha16}).
+In the analytic case, we showed in \cite{Zho22} that, a $\mathbb{Q}$-factorial compact K\"ahler terminal threefold $X$ admitting an action of a free abelian group $G$, which is of positive entropy and of maximal rank, is either rationally connected or bimeromorphic to a \textit{$Q$-complex torus}, i.e., there is a finite surjective morphism from a complex torus $T\to X$, which is \'etale in codimension one.
+In the proof of that main result \cite[Theorem 1.3]{Zho22} however, we applied the abundance theorem for K\"ahler threefolds; see \cite[Theorem 1.1]{CHP16}.
 As recently claimed in \cite{CHP21}, the proof of \cite[Theorem 1.1]{CHP16} for the case when the Kodaira dimension $\kappa(X)=0$ and the algebraic dimension $a(X)=0$ seems incomplete.